rsnodgrass/hass-flo-water/README.md

 ### Step 1: Install Flo Custom Components

+Easiest installation is by setting up [HACS](https://github.com/custom-components/hacs), and then adding the "Integration" repository: rsnodgrass/hass-flo-water.

-Copy all the files in [flo/](https://github.com/rsnodgrass/hass-flo-water/custom_components/flo) GitHub directory to `/config/custom_components/flo` on your Home Assistant installation.
+However you can also manually copy all the files in [flo/](https://github.com/rsnodgrass/hass-flo-water/custom_components/flo) GitHub directory to `/config/custom_components/flo` on your Home Assistant installation.

 ```
 __init__.py